Firstly we shall take a survey of your property, this usually takes an hour with no obligation or cost to yourself.

 Do I need to get planning permission and building regulations approval?

 You do not normally need planning permission for a loft conversion if the overall size of the house remains the same and the height has not increased.
 All conversions still have to be built to comply with stringent building standards, which are controlled and monitored by your local authority.
-Our Architect will provide you with a full set of plans for you to approve before any applications to your Local Authority are made.
+Our Designer will provide you with a full set of plans for you to approve before any applications to your Local Authority are made.
 We will deal with all applications on your behalf.
 Taking care of all the necessary paperwork is all included as part of our service to save any worry for our customers whilst still keeping you informed at every stage

 I have a water tank in my loft?